iptv-list/IPTVList/README.md

 Welcome

-First of thank you so much for choosing this iptv Service Download Link 🔗
+First of thank you so much for choosing this iptv Service

+# How to use

 To add our iptv to your player add this link to your playlists tab (This may differ to what player you use)

+Link 🔗
 https://raw.githubusercontent.com/iptv-list/IPTV/main/iptv-playlist.m3u

 # What Channels are there?